ibm-cloud-docs/monitoring/agent/config_agent.md

 3. Install the kernel headers.

-    When you install a Sysdig agent, the agent uses kernel header files.
+    When you install a monitoring agent, the agent uses kernel header files.
 [Learn more](https://docs.sysdig.com/en/agent-install--non-orchestrated.html){: external}

     Choose a distribution and run the following command for that distribution.